-- Referring to the Land of the Cedars, Jean-Paul II spoke of a “message”.
-Eighteen religious communities have been living side by side for centuries.
-Within this mosaic, thirteen are Christian and six of these are attached to Rome.
+- Eighteen religious communities have been living side by side for centuries.
+Within this mosaic, thirteen are Christian and six of these are in union Rome.

-- The Church plays a major role in Lebanese society and has high visibility.
+- The Church plays a major role in Lebanese society and has a high profile.
 Structured around 24 dioceses, it has 1,126 parishes with 53 bishops and 1,543 priests, 390 seminarians, and 62 postulants.

 - The 39 pastoral centres welcome all communities.
 The aim of the 2,800 religious leaders, the 2,301 lay missionaries, and the 500 catechists is to transmit the faith.

 - Catholic education is dispensed mainly in French from kindergarten level through to higher education.
-There are almost 430,000 scholars and students at over 900 establishments, plus 350 other supporting structures.
+There are almost 430,000 students at over 900 establishments, plus 350 other supporting structures.

 - In the health and social spheres, the Church manages 30 hospitals and 168 dispensaries, 39 retirement homes, 63 orphanages and nurseries, 22 family and social protection centres, and 28 other specialised social centres.

-L’Œuvre d’Orient supports the Lebanese Church in all these fields.
+Œuvre d’Orient – FACE support the Lebanese Church in all these fields.

 A threat to the equilibrium of the Lebanon

-- A help centre for Lebanese street children (the Afif Osseiran foundation),
+- A help centre for Lebanese street children (Afif Osseiran foundation)